 The Makita XDT09M kit is my first experience with Makita’s QuickShift Mode.
 This is the feature that electronically downshifts when you near the end of your fastener driving to protect both the fastener head and bit.
 Unlike a drill/driver, the impact driver drops both speed and torque when it downshifts.
 To get into QuickShift mode, simply press the mode selection button through its 4 stages: Soft, Medium, Hard, and QuickShift.

-When it comes to build quality, there’s not much to complain about.
-Rubber overmold in all the right places protect the driver and improve the ergonomic feel of the handle.
+When it comes to the build quality, there’s not much to complain about.
+Rubber overmold in all the right places protects the driver and improves the ergonomic feel of the handle.
 Internally, Makita’s proprietary hammer and anvil impact mechanism use “the best raw materials with the highest quality heat hardening process” in order to provide higher power.
 I’m going to take their word on that one since I have no desire to take this apart and test that claim.